 Upon successful completion of the program, candidates will be recommended to the New York State Education Department for Initial Certification.
-The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely the Academic Literacy Skills Test (ALST), Educating All Students (EAS), and content specialty test(s) (CST) in the area of the certificate.
+The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely t Educating All Students (EAS), and content specialty test(s) (CST) in the area of the certificate.
 Additionally, the candidate must submit evidence of a passing score on edTPA, an electronic portfolio assessment.
 The initial certificate shall be valid for five years from its effective date.
 For the professional certificate, the candidate shall successfully complete three years of teaching experience one of which must be under the guidance of a mentor teacher.